-Sport Peppers are mild chili peppers common across the Southern US and are a key element of the famous Chicago style hot dog.
+Sport Peppers are hot chili peppers common across the Southern US and are a key element of the famous Chicago style hot dog.
 They are usually pickled and big on flavor.
 Learn all about them here.

 Scoville Heat Units: 10,000 - 23,000 SHU

 Chicago is known for many things, and one of them is the renowned sport pepper on the Chicago style Hot dog.
-Sport Peppers are mild peppers which are common across the Southern US and are basically the key element of the Chicago style hot dogs, which provides a spicy and hot flavor that brings it all together.
+Sport Peppers are hot peppers which are common across the Southern US and are basically the key element of the Chicago style hot dogs, which provides a spicy and hot flavor that brings it all together.

 You'll often find sport peppers in jars served around beef joints and restaurants in the Chicago area, like Vienna Beef or Buona Beef.
 Apart from hot dogs, sport peppers can be a perfect companion for all sorts of sandwiches and even make an excellent pizza topping.